auth0/docs/articles/appliance/infrastructure/installation.md

 ## Project Coordination and Execution

-Auth0 follows a tried and tested project plan methodology to help customers get up and running with the Auth0 Appliance as efficiently as possible.
+Auth0 provides a project plan methodology to help customers get up and running with the Auth0 Appliance as efficiently as possible.
 This requires significant cooperation and coordination across a number of your internal teams.
 Below is a list of teams commonly required to be involved in the Auth0 Appliance project and tasks they may be required to complete.
-In our experience, the earlier you can expose the teams to the project and prepare them with the potential tasks you’ll have, the more effective the project plan can be executed.
+In our experience, early exposure of the teams to the project and the tasks they'll have results in a more effective execution of the project plan.

 <table class="table">
     <thead>